 Assuming that I’m not alone in my attempt at balancing a manic end of year schedule, I’d like to offer temporary respite by way of this Chicken and leek casserole.
-With a creamy white wine and mushroom sauce, this Mid-week supper is simple to make and a huge crowd-pleaser.
-In our family, pan-mopping is an indication of very good food.
+With a creamy white wine and mushroom sauce, this Mid-week supper is simple to make and a true crowd-pleaser.
+In our family, pan-mopping is an indication of good food.
 A crusty loaf would come in very handy here.
 It’s a homely dish that comforts and restores calm.

 What I really love about this creamy chicken and leek casserole is the simplicity of ingredients.
 Nothing wild or exotic on the list that requires a food garmin to track down.
 Just a couple of the usual suspects that can easily find their way into your shopping trolley – Chicken thighs, leeks, mushrooms, a bottle of white, cream and parsley.
 Friends forever!
 Another easy stove-top chicken supper that’s a complete doddle to make but with bags of flavour is this Sun-dried tomato chicken.